raw-labs/mxcp-project-deployment-template/README.md

 # - data: Local data files in data/ directory (default)
 # - remote_data: Data downloaded from external sources (S3, etc.)
 # - api: API-based project with no static data or dbt models

+# Note: The script automatically removes all .template files and itself after
+# successful setup to keep your project clean
 ```

 #### MXCP Configuration